Working Capital Fund

 Point of Contact: John E. McClendon, (202) 307-6891

-OSS provides domestic and international long distance telecommunications services under the FTS 2001 contract.
-OSS serves as DOJ's liaison with the FTS 2001 program office at GSA and with our FTS 2001 vendors for coordination of services.
-OSS places all orders for DOJ component services, represents DOJ on all matters pertaining to these services, pays the GSA bill for all DOJ FTS charges, and allocates these charges to the DOJ components.
+OSS provides domestic and international long distance telecommunications services under the Networx contract.
+OSS serves as DOJ's liaison with the Networx program office at GSA and with our Networx vendors for coordination of services.
+OSS places all orders for DOJ component services, serves as the point of contact for service problem escalation, represents the Department on all matters pertaining to these services, pays the GSA bill for DOJ Networx charges, and allocates these charges to the DOJ components.

 Justice Telecommunications System